 Istiklal street is a very long pedestrian street, with shops, restaurants and coffee shops that are open until midnight.
 In the historical part of Istanbul, all businesses close at 6pm and that part of the city is dead in the evening.

 But, not in Istiklal street.
 This street is usually very busy and there are always a lot of people.
 Additionally, all side streets are equally full of restaurants and bars, that stay open until early morning hours.
 It’s a fascinating area.

 A very big square at the north end of Istiklal street is Taksim square.

 Admittedly, it is not a very beautiful square, although it is very interesting to see.

 The Republic Monument is in the square and the old tram, that runs along Istiklal street, starts from there.

 Üsküdar is a historic part of Istanbul, but on the Asian side of the city.

 But, that doesn’t mean that there is little or nothing to see there.
-On the contrary!
-There are some very famous historical sites from the Ottoman period.
+On the contrary.
+There are some very famous Ottoman historical sites that you can see there.

 THE REST OF ISTANBUL

-I already look forward to going back!
+I already look forward to going back.